digicatapult/dc-federated/docs/deployment/stress_test.md

 ## Running the Server

 Log in to the server machine.
 First make sure that your reverse proxy is running and is accessible over the web by going to `http://<server-host-ip>`.
 You should see a nginx `503` error - this is because the upstream federated learning server has not yet been started.
-If you see unable to find host or similar error, this means that you nginx installation was not successful - you need to fix that.
+If you see "Unable to find host" or similar error, this means that you nginx installation was not successful - you need to fix that.
 Also make sure that the nginx proxy is configured to connect to the upstream federated learning server at `http://127.0.0.1:5000`.

 Once the reverse-proxy is running, activate the virtual environment, go to `src/dc_federated/stress_test` and run
 ```bash